skylarstein/pi-weather-station/README.md

 ## Hardware Device Setup

 The sensors will fit within the Adafruit GPS Hat prototyping area but for clarity I moved this layout example onto a seperate breadboard.
+Keep in mind that the CPU on the Raspberry Pi can run quite hot depending on several factors.
+If you mount an ambient temperature and humidity sensor directly above the main board your measurements may be affected.

 ![Hardware Device Setup Image](/docs/pi-weather-station.png?raw=true "Hardware Device Setup Image")

 ## Raspberry Pi Software Setup